John Stossel: Lawsuit against fact-checkers

-In September 2021, Stossel sued Facebook over libel issues, after fact checkers, including Science Feedback and Climate Feedback, labeled Stossel's video titled "Government Fueled Fires" as "misleading" and labeled another video titled "Are We Doomed?" as "partly false" and "factual inaccuracies".
-Stossel stated that the "misleading label" caused immediate harm to his viewership, advertisement revenue, and reputation and that Facebook and its fact checking partners "falsely attributed to Stossel a claim he never made, and on that basis flagged the content as 'misleading' and 'missing context,' so that would-be viewers would be routed to the false attribution statement."
-In the first video, Stossel argued that "while climate change undoubtedly contributes to forest fires, it was not the primary cause of the 2020 California fires", instead primarily blaming government mismanagement of forests.
+In September 2021, Stossel sued Facebook, alleging defamation for labels applied by fact checkers to two of his videos, but his lawsuit was dismissed in October 2022.
+The fact-checking organizations Science Feedback and Climate Feedback were also named as defendants in Stossel's lawsuit.
+Stossel's video titled "Government Fueled Fires" had been labeled on Facebook as "missing context" and "misleading", and another video titled "Are We Doomed?" had been labeled as "partly false" and "factual inaccuracies".
+Stossel's lawsuit said that the labels harmed his viewership, advertisement revenue, and reputation, and that Facebook and its fact-checking partners "falsely attributed to Stossel a claim he never made".
+In the first video, Stossel featured a guest who opined that climate change was not the primary cause of the 2020 California fires.
 In the second video, Stossel questioned statements made by those he refers to as "environmental alarmists", including "claims that hurricanes are getting stronger, that sea level rise poses a catastrophic threat, and that humans will be unable to cope with the fallout."
-In response, a Facebook spokesperson stated: "We believe this case is without merit and we will defend ourselves vigorously against the allegations."
-In December 2021, Facebook attorneys responded to Stossel's lawsuit, saying that "The labels themselves are neither false nor defamatory; to the contrary, they constitute protected opinion."
-In October 2022, the federal court ruled against Stossel, granting Facebook's motion to dismiss and anti-SLAPP motion (which requires Stossel to reimburse Facebook's attorneys fees).
+A Facebook spokesperson called Stossel's lawsuit "without merit", and Facebook attorneys said in 2021 that "The labels themselves are neither false nor defamatory; to the contrary, they constitute protected opinion."
+In October 2022, a federal court dismissed Stossel's lawsuit, saying that Facebook did not defame him because the Facebook fact check program "reflects a subjective judgment about the accuracy and reliability of assertions".
+The court also ruled that Stossel's lawsuit could be dismissed under California's anti-SLAPP statute.

 Personal life

 Stossel lives in New York City with his wife, Ellen Abrams and children, Lauren and Max.
 They also own a home in Massachusetts.

 Stossel came to embrace his family's Ashkenazi Jewish heritage after marrying his wife, who is also Jewish.
 They also raised their children Jewish.
-Stossel identified himself as an agnostic in "Skeptic or Believer", the December 16, 2010 episode of Stossel, explaining that he had no belief in God but was open to the possibility.
+Stossel identified himself as an agnostic in "Skeptic or Believer", the December 16, 2010, episode of Stossel, explaining that he had no belief in God but was open to the possibility.

 Stossel's brother, Thomas P. Stossel, was a Harvard Medical School professor and co-director of the Hematology Division at Boston's Brigham and Women's Hospital.
 He has served on the advisory boards of pharmaceutical companies such as Merck and Pfizer.
 Stossel's nephew is journalist and magazine editor Scott Stossel.

-On April 20, 2016, Stossel announced he had lung cancer despite never having smoked, and that as a result of its early detection, he would have a fifth of one of his lungs surgically removed.
+On April 20, 2016, Stossel announced he had lung cancer, and that as a result of its early detection, he would have a fifth of one of his lungs surgically removed.